Highlight reel: Products shipped, achievements unlocked, and impact delivered.

 A full 1/3 of the world’s ~8750 amphibian species are critically endangered or on the verge of extinction.

-The AArk Species Assurance app allows zoos and conservation groups to coordinate rescue and science programs globally, allowing them to bring at-risk species back from the brink of extinction and combine resources effectively.
+The AArk Species Assurance app allows zoos and conservation groups to coordinate rescue and science programs globally, allowing them to bring at-risk species back from the brink of extinction and combine resources effectively for more impact and greater coverage.

-Amazingly, in production for over 9 years now, running tickety-boo with incredibly few problems thanks to the Padrino web framework and despite time and traffic.
+Amazingly, in production for over 10 years now, running tickety-boo with incredibly few problems thanks to the Padrino ruby framework and despite time and traffic.
 Major upgrades happened in 2017 and the very end of 2022.

 The app and program is a joint partnership between WAZA and the IUCN SSC .